 voting record including resolution, mover and seconder, and numeric results

 Maintain liaison with other organizations at the direction of the WG Chair.
-All liaison and liaison statements shall be approved.
+All liaison and liaison statements shall be approved by the WG or the WG chair.

 Work with the WG Chair and Technical Editor to complete the publication process for the draft standard, recommended practice or guideline.